tamdaz/crtop/README.md

 ## Tasks

-[ ] : Setup the CPU part
+[ ] Setup the CPU part.

-[ ] : Setup the proc part where we have a list of running processes [ ] : Setup the mem part.
+[ ] Setup the proc part where we have a list of running processes.

+[ ] Setup the mem part.

-[ ] : Setup the disks part where we have all partitions.
+[ ] Setup the disks part where we have all partitions.
 Each latter has a used & free.

 ## Contributing